Ellen White Investigation

 After 1911 - SDA Church Gradually Abandons Verbal Inspiration

-In 1944, Mrs. White's 1886 statement that "the words of the Bible are not inspired" was finally published.
-During subsequent years, some SDA leaders adopted the position that the Bible’s words are not inspired, just the thoughts behind the words (thought inspiration).
-Meanwhile, other SDA leaders continued to advocate that the words of the Bible were inspired.
 Arthur White, grandson of Ellen White, began championing thought inspiration in the 1970s.
 He wrote, "Ellen G. White’s statements concerning the Bible and her work indicate that the concept of verbal inspiration is without support in either the Bible writers’ or her own word."11 In 1981, another secretary of the Ellen G. White Estate, Roger Coon, began advocating for thought inspiration in a series of articles in the Journal of Adventist Education.12

-Finally, in 1988, in their official doctrinal book, the SDA General Conference officially abandoned verbal inspiration of the Bible: "God inspired men--not words."13 Thus, the SDA Church finally caved in to the Ellen White Estate and admitted the words of the Bible are not inspired.
+Finally, in 1988, in their official doctrinal book, the SDA General Conference formally abandoned verbal inspiration of the Bible: "God inspired men—not words."13 Thus, the SDA Church finally caved in to the Ellen White Estate and admitted the words of the Bible are not inspired.
 They were forced into this position, because if they admitted the words of the Bible are inspired, then it would prove that their prophet, Ellen White, was inferior to the Biblical prophets.
 Rather than admit Ellen White was a false prophet, the sect decided to abandon the idea of verbal inspiration.

 Thought Inspiration Contradicts the Majority of Ellen White's Statements